Inclusion

 What inclusion is, and what it is not...

-- Research has shown that inclusive early learning benefits not only children with challenging behaviors and disabilities, but also children who are typically developing (who learn to appreciate diversity and develop compassion).
+Research has shown that inclusive early learning benefits not only children with challenging behaviors and disabilities, but also children with typical development (who learn to appreciate diversity and develop compassion).
+Inclusion helps children with disabilities learn and grow in a supportive environment.
+They develop social skills, make friends, and learn from their peers.

-- Inclusion benefits teachers and administrators (who become more skilled at individualizing and differentiating learning).
+Inclusion helps teachers and administrators become more skilled at individualizing and differentiating learning.
+They learn how to meet the needs of all students, regardless of their abilities.

-- By teaching inclusion at an early age, there is a ripple effect- these children grow up to become inclusive adults who help to create a community where everyone is welcome.
+The benefits of inclusion are far-reaching.
+By teaching inclusion at an early age, we can create a community where everyone is welcome.